 Open Inguinal Scrotal Hernia Repair

-Umbilical hernia repairs are almost always best done open.
-During open surgery, a small incision is made in the crease under the belly button.
-The belly button is lifted off of the underlying muscle and fat.
-The hole in the muscle is exposed and a mesh is placed through the hole.
+Umbilical and ventral hernia repairs are almost always best done open.
+During open surgery, a small incision is made in the crease under the belly button or over the hernia bulge.
+The belly button or the overlying tissues and fat are exposed and the hole in the muscle is found.
+Depending on the size of the muscular defect and the healthiness of the surrounding muscles, either the hole is closed primarily with sutures performing a no mesh natural tissue repair or a small a mesh is placed through the hole.

-The mesh is then sutures (sewn) to the surrounding healthy muscle in several locations.
-Once the mesh is securely fastened to the muscle, the belly button is replaced down to the muscle or fat and the skin is sewn closed.
+If a mesh is used, it is then sutured to the surrounding healthy muscle in several locations and usually the muscles are closed over the hernia mesh.
+Once the mesh is securely fastened to the muscle, the belly button is replaced down to the muscle or fat and the skin is sutured closed.

 Open Hernia Surgery Video – Umbilical